kunzel/soma/soma2/README.md

 SOMA2 map manager
 ----------------
-3. Run the soma2 map manager for storing, reading and publishing 2D map:
+3. SOMA2 is currently based on the assumption that all the detected objects are in a 2D global map frame.
+So **it is required to run the soma2 map manager** for using SOMA2.
+This node is used for storing, reading and publishing 2D map:
 ```
 $ rosrun soma2_map_manager soma2_map.py
 ```
-If there are any stored 2D occupancy maps in the datacentre then map manager will let you choose the map to be published.
+If there are any stored 2D occupancy maps in the datacentre, then map manager will let you choose the map to be published.
 If not, it will wait for map_server.
 Run the map_server with a 2D map:
   ```
   $ rosrun map_server map_server <map.yaml>
   ```
 where `map.yaml` specifies the map you want to load.
 After running the `map_server`, you should save the published map using the `soma2 map manager`.

-4. Start RVIZ, add a Map display type and subscribe to the `soma2/map` topic:
+4. If you want to check the published map, start RVIZ, add a Map display type and subscribe to the `soma2/map` topic:

   ```
   $ rosrun rviz rviz